Liver: Giraffe liver

 19th-century drinking scene in Kordofan, home to the Humr tribe, who made a drink from giraffe liver.
 Plate from Le Désert et le Soudan by Stanislas d'Escayrac de Lauture.

 The Humr are one of the tribes in the Baggara ethnic group, native to southwestern Kordofan in Sudan who speak Shuwa (Chadian Arabic), make a non-alcoholic drink from the liver and bone marrow of the giraffe, which they call umm nyolokh.
 They claim it is intoxicating (Arabic سكران sakran), causing dreams and even waking hallucinations.
 Anthropologist Ian Cunnison accompanied the Humr on one of their giraffe-hunting expeditions in the late 1950s, and noted that:

 It is said that a person, once he has drunk umm nyolokh, will return to giraffe again and again.
 Humr, being Mahdists, are strict abstainers [from alcohol] and a Humrawi is never drunk (sakran) on liquor or beer.
 But he uses this word to describe the effects which umm nyolokh has upon him.

 Cunnison's remarkable account of an apparently psychoactive mammal found its way from a somewhat obscure scientific paper into more mainstream literature through a conversation between W. James of the Institute of Social and Cultural Anthropology at the University of Oxford and specialist on the use of hallucinogens and intoxicants in society, and R. Rudgley, who discussed it in a book on psychoactive drugs for general readers.
-He speculated that a hallucinogenic compound N,N-Dimethyltryptamine in the giraffe liver might account for the intoxicating properties claimed for umm nyolokh.
+He speculated that a hallucinogenic compound, dimethyltryptamine (DMT), of the Giraffa (giraffe) liver might account for benevolent claims of intoxicating beverages (and potentially herbs), such as a beverage (African: umm nyolokh) used by the Arab people of Sudan like a potion.

-Cunnison, on the other hand, writing in 1958 found it hard to believe in the literal truth of the Humr's assertion that the drink was intoxicating:
+Cunnison wrote in 1958 that found it hard to believe in the literal truth of the Humr's assertion that the drink was intoxicating:

 I can only assume that there is no intoxicating substance in the drink, and that the effect it produces is simply a matter of convention, although it may be brought about subconsciously.

 The study of entheogens in general – including entheogens of animal origin (e.g. hallucinogenic fish and toad venom) – has, however, made considerable progress in the sixty-odd years since Cunnison's report; the idea that some intoxicating substance might reside in giraffe livers may no longer be as far-fetched as it seemed to Cunnison.
 However, to date, proof (or disproof) still waits on detailed analyses of the organ and the beverage made from it.